OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 1) Navigate to the `samples/bot-ai-meeting-helper` folder and open with Visual Studio Code.

 1) Create a policy for a demo tenant user for creating the online meeting on behalf of that user using the following PowerShell script
- 14. Create a policy for a demo tenant user for creating the online meeting on behalf of that user using the following
+1) Create a policy for a demo tenant user for creating the online meeting on behalf of that user using the following (Images for reference only)

      ![PolicySetup](Images/Policy.png)